 Are you dealing with silverfish getting into your Dallas home?
-Are you finding them crawling around on your bathroom floor, in your basement, and in the storage areas of your home?
+Are you finding them crawling around on your bathroom floor, in the storage areas of your home, or in your basement?
 If so, there are a few things you should know about these insects.
 Let's take a look at what silverfish are doing inside your Dallas home because understanding this is key to getting rid of them once and for all.

 Moisture And Silverfish Go Together